 Hi!
 I'm Lexy born 3/28/08 and weigh 15lbs.
 I am looking for a forever home.
 I am a female Terrier/Chihuahua mix, but I don’t know where the Chihuahua part is.
 I'm very affectionate when I get to know you and I want to be your companion.
 I love spending time together going for walks and enjoy going for car rides, playing fetch with my toys and snuggling up with you.
 I'll stick right by your side through thick and thin.
 I live with an indoor cat and numerous dogs at my foster home and get along with everyone, but would much prefer to be the only dog and be just with you.
-I truly fall in love with my owner and will be totally devote to her/him and follow you wherever you go.
+I truly fall in love with my owner and will be totally devoted to her/him and follow you wherever you go.
 I'm 9 years old, but I don't feel that I'm that old; I still am energetic and very loving.
 I am spayed, potty trained and do well in a crate but I would love to sleep with you though and I won't wake you; I will just cuddle up with you as long as you allow me to.
 I am ready to go to my forever home with a loving family.

 SECURE FENCING REQUIRED FOR ALL OF OUR RESCUED DOGS.